 Our partnership with Sainsbury’s aims to help them develop their staff through Apprenticeships.
 From delivering level 2 Apprenticeships they’ve recently started to offer level 3 Team Leader Apprenticeships.
 The qualifications have allowed Sainsbury’s to retain talent and develop managers of the future.

-“Training is very important to Sainsbury’s and we offer a suite of nationally recognised qualifications to colleagues to help them progress through their career with the company.
+Sarah said: “Training is very important to Sainsbury’s and we offer a suite of nationally recognised qualifications to colleagues to help them progress through their career with the company.
+Apprenticeships are particularly valuable because they offer a progression route for colleagues to move into more senior roles and this was one of the reasons we recently introduced the level 3 Team Leader Apprenticeship.
+This builds the capacity in stores for people to move on to become department or store managers.”

 “We first started working with learndirect six years ago.
 We were looking for a training provider which had a good national reach, could deal with colleagues in stores across the UK, had a good reputation, a good OFTSED rating and someone we could work in partnership with in the delivery of our qualifications to staff. learndirect really fit the bill.”